Should I Become a Certified ESL Teacher?

 How to Become a Certified ESL Teacher

 The following are steps you can take to become a certified ESL teacher:

 Step 1: Earn a Bachelor's Degree

-To obtain a teaching position, applicants are generally required to hold a bachelor's degree.
+To obtain a teaching position, applicants are generally required to hold a bachelor's degree, though a master's degree is highly valued among many employers.
 Prospective public school or adult ESL teachers should take courses in linguistics and theories of second language acquisition.
 ESL teachers are not required to be fluent in a second language.
-Most teacher education programs require the completion of an internship or residency, commonly known as student teaching.
+Most teacher education programs require the completion of an internship, commonly known as student teaching.
 All states offer an alternative route to certification for people who have a bachelor's degree in a field other than education.